cynthiagong/DH199/tutorial.md

 }
 ```
+The server function code will go right underneath the front-end code in the code editor.

 The ```render``` functions are nested within the  ```server``` function.
 A new ```render``` function will be called for every single  ```output``` function called earlier.
 Furthermore, there are different types of ```render``` functions that correspond with the different types of objects you want the code to render.

 | **Render Function** | **Output Function** | **Comments** |